In March of 2015, ARM investigators returned from going deep undercover into underground bear bile farms in Hanoi, Vietnam.

-At around the ages of five to ten years, a bear will stop producing bile and will then either be left to die or more often than not, slaughtered for their paws or gall bladders, which are still considered delicacies in Asian restaurants where they can reach hundreds of dollars for their consumption.
+At around the ages of five to ten years, a bear will stop producing bile and be left to die.
+More often, bear bile farmers slaughter the bear to harvest the bear’s paws or gall bladders.
+Paws and gall bladders are delicacies in Asian restaurants where they can reach hundreds of dollars for their consumption.

-An estimated 4000 bears are kept illegally in Vietnam’s flourishing bear farms and throughout Asia a staggering 20,000 bears are held captive in bear bile farms per year!
+An estimated 4000 bears are kept illegally in Vietnam’s flourishing bear farms and throughout South-East Asia, particularly China, where a staggering 20,000 bears are held captive in bear bile farms per year!

 Milking of bear bile was made illegal in 2005 in Vietnam but still allowed people to keep bears in cages for themselves, creating a loophole.
 Instead of ending the practice, this has only created a thriving black market, due to its high demand.

 While bear bile tours, once visited by thousands of tourists each year, that offered live viewings of extracting bile have stopped, there are high suspicions that those tours still exist for Asian tourists.
 ARM discovered this to be correct with their visit to Vietnam with ease in purchasing bear bile easily when escorted with Asian tour guides.

 The practice of Bear Bile milking remains to be legal in both China and Japan.

 ARM’s investigations highlighted that this industry still exists until Government officials of Vietnam and South-East Asia amend existing laws, put an end to bear bile farming, and serve harsh penalties for crimes against these defenseless animals.